Keep bows, arrows at home to deal with 'jihadis': Sakshi Maharaj | Politics

 He also posted a picture of a crowd wearing skull caps and holding sticks on his Facebook page with the comment.

 ''Police will come only when these people return after carrying out jihad.
-The matter will go to an inquiry committee and it will end there after some time.
-For such guests, keep a couple of boxes of cold drinks and some original bows and arrows in every house.
+The matter will go to an inquiry committee and it will end there after sometime.
+For such guests, keep a couple of boxes of cold drink and some original bows and arrows in every house.
 Jai Shri Ram,'' he added.

+When asked about the post, Sakshi Maharaj said he completely agrees with its content.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)